-In June, the LaGrange Art Museum (LaGrange, GA) launched a really tremendous exhibit to showcase Norman Rockwell’s correspondence, and photographs captured by photographer Louis Lamone.
+In June, the LaGrange Art Museum (LaGrange, GA) launched an exhibit to showcase Norman Rockwell’s correspondence and photographs captured by photographer Louis Lamone.

-We’ve cooked it twice, although our first baking was most successful.
-The temperature-time seems high (90 minutes in the oven?) but as the dough is fairly wet (with the orange juice, water and egg), perhaps some of you will need this extra time.
+We’ve cooked it twice.
+The temperature-time seemed high (90 minutes!) but as the dough is fairly wet (with the orange juice, water and egg), perhaps some of you will need this extra time.
 We started testing at the 60 minute mark.

 1 medium orange